stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 Note that the `pointer` variant requires the structure to be a JNA `ByReference` type, otherwise an exception is thrown when the structure array is marshalled.

 A structure that is accessed _by reference_ is bizarrely identified by JNA via a marker interface, as opposed to (say) a flag on the structure itself.
-This forces the developer to implement an entirely new class that provides no additional public functionality, and yet the code is _still_ required to determine whether the structure is being passed by value or by reference.
+This forces the developer to implement an entirely new class that provides no additional public functionality, and yet application code is _still_ required to determine whether the structure is being passed by value or by reference.

 Therefore the code generator is modified to identify whether each structure is used by reference (i.e. it is used as a structure field with a pointer) and implements the marker interface accordingly, working on the assumption that a given structure will _always_ be used similarly.
 The only instance where this assumption breaks down is the `VkRect2D` structure which is used both as a value __and__ a reference type, so unfortunately we are forced to manually implement a separate class to support both use-cases.